-Reporting and Removal of Inoperative (Junk) Vehicles
+Reporting and Removal of Inoperative (Junk) Vehicles on Private Property

 the definition of an inoperative (Junk) vehicle?